window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-4RPBYZKZL7');

 THE COURSE WILL COVER:

-• What does stepping up to HOD involve?
+• What does stepping up to lead your team involve?

 • Understanding team dynamics and personalities